mkotelba/KanboardSupport/README.md

 - Hide sensitive data before sharing technical information
 - Display values from the `config.php` file
 - Troubleshoot plugins with [PluginManager](https://github.com/aljawaid/PluginManager)
+- **Webhooks Information**
+  - New improved webhooks page
   - Display alert in webhooks page to avoid potential token issues
+  - Included extra comprehensive documentation explaining how to work with webhooks
 - **Directory Permissions**
   - Check if directories are writeable or not
   - Display folder owner to Admins